Key takeaways

 • Consider your beneficiaries, and their needs and expectations, carefully.
 Discuss your decisions to help them understand your intentions and address any of their potential concerns.

+Family estate planning is a deeply personal process that extends beyond your individual decisions.
 The level of detail you put into these decisions can go a long way in helping your loved ones during difficult times.
 That’s why it’s never too early to start talking about estate planning with your family.

-The sooner you start a family conversation around estate planning, the easier that conversation gets over time.
+The sooner you start a conversation around family estate planning, the easier that conversation gets over time.

-As daunting as it may seem, the sooner you start a family conversation around estate planning, the easier that conversation gets over time.
+As daunting as it may seem, the sooner you start a conversation around family estate planning, the easier that conversation gets over time.
 You gain valuable insight that helps inform your estate plan.
 These family discussions can also assist you in identifying and communicating concerns, needs, and legacy opportunities.

-While the specifics of your estate plan are unique to your situation, there are a few key steps everyone can take to make the estate planning process – and accompanying conversations – go smoothly.
+While the specifics of your family estate plan are unique to your situation, there are a few key steps everyone can take to make the estate planning process – and accompanying conversations – go smoothly.

 1. Answer a few important questions